Introduction: The Automation Decision Every Growing Business Faces

 6. Is Make (Integromat) better than Zapier?

 Make offers more complex logic and better pricing for high-volume.
-It's a middle ground between Zapier simplicity and custom development.
+It's a strong middle ground between Zapier simplicity and custom development.

 Eiji